Industry Awards:

 - Decline to select or approve an Emeritus Award recipient in any given year;

-- Make modifications to the Emeritus Award program in future years.
+- Make changes and modifications to the Emeritus Award program as needed.